All Episodes

 We all know.

-Because I had to sit there for five years, 2004 on.
+I am, literally, folks, practically fit to be tied over this because I had to sit there for five years, 2004 on.

-Now he sounds like a cowboy, now he's dumb, and then Obama comes on the scene.
+And then Obama comes on the scene.

-I had a list of people tell me how smart he was, and I had people listen to me tell me how stupid Palin was, how stupid Cheney was, how stupid Rumsfeld was, and how dangerous they were, and how incompetent and Halliburton.
+And I had people listen to me tell me how stupid Palin was, how stupid Cheney was, how stupid Rumstow was, and how dangerous they were, and how incompetent.

-We all had to listen to a bunch of lies about the American military, uniformed military personnel, generals, Secretary of Defense, President, scooter Libby, throw it all in there.
+We all had to listen to a bunch of lies about the American military, uniformed military personnel, generals, Secretary of Defense, President, Scooter Libby, throw it all in there.

 We had to listen to a set of lies, all for the purpose of destroying a legitimate military operation.